WKZW

-WKZW (94.3 FM, "KZ-94.3") is a radio station licensed to serve the community of Sandersville, Mississippi, and serving the Laurel-Hattiesburg area.
-The station is owned by Blakeney Communications, Inc. It airs a hot adult contemporary music format.
+WKZW (94.3 FM, "KZ-94.3") is a commercial radio station licensed to Sandersville, Mississippi, United States, and serving the Laurel-Hattiesburg area.
+The station is owned by Blakeney Communications, Inc. It airs an adult contemporary music format.
+The station airs the Murphy, Sam, and Jodi morning show and is the flagship station for Southern Miss Golden Eagles baseball.

+History

-WKZW began operation July 7, 1975 as the FM sister station to WIZK.
+WKZW began operation July 7, 1975 on 93.5 MHz as the FM sister station to WIZK.
+In 1998, its format was changed from country to hot adult contemporary after it was purchased by Blakeney Communications.
 The station was assigned the WKZW call letters by the Federal Communications Commission on April 8, 1998 (which were formerly assigned to the Peoria, Illinois legendary KZ-93 and later, KZ-94.3 in the same market).

-The station airs the Murphy, Sam, and Jodi morning show and is the flagship station for Southern Miss Golden Eagles baseball.
+A few weeks later, WKZW moved to 94.3 MHz, which allowed it to improve its signal and become a maximized Class C2 station.